Human presence in space: Outer Solar System

-Human presence in the outer Solar System has been established and continued by sofar nine space probes since the first visit to Jupiter in 1973 by Pioneer 10.
+Human presence in the outer Solar System has been established by the first visit to Jupiter in 1973 by Pioneer 10.
+Thirty years later nine probes had traveled to the Outer Solar System, and the first such probe (JUICE, the Jupiter Icy Moons Explorer) by another space agency than NASA had just been launched on its way.
 Jupiter and Saturn are the only outer Solar System bodies which have been orbited by probes (Jupiter: Galileo in 1995 and Juno in 2016; Saturn: Cassini–Huygens in 2004), with all other outer Solar System probes performing flybys.

 The Saturn moon Titan, with its special lunar atmosphere, has so far been the only body in the outer Solar System to be landed on by the Cassini–Huygens lander Huygens in 2005.

 Outbound

 Several probes have reached Solar escape velocity, with Voyager 1 being the first to cross after 36 years of flight the heliopause and enter interstellar space on August 25, 2012, at distance of 121 AU from the Sun.

 Living in space

-Space, particularly microgravity, make life different to life on Earth.
-Mundane needs such as air, pressure, temperature and light, as well as movement, hygiene and food intake are confronted with challenges.
+Living in outer space is fundamentally different to living on Earth.
+It is shaped by the characteristic environment of outer space, particularly its microgravity (producing weightlessness) and its near perfect vacuum (supplying few and producing unhindered exposure to radiation and material from far away).
+Mundane needs such as for air, pressure, temperature and light have to be accommodated completely by life support systems.
+Furthermore movement, food intake and hygiene is confronted with challenges.

-Human health is mostly effected by long-duration stays particularly by the prevalent radiation exposure and the health effects of microgravity.
+Long-duration stays are particularly endangered by the prevalent radiation exposure and the health effects of microgravity.
 Human fatalities have been the case due to accidents during spaceflight, particularly at launch and reentry.
 With the last in-flight accident killing humans, the Columbia accident in 2003, the sum of in-flight fatalities has risen to 15 astronauts and 4 cosmonauts, in five separate incidents.
 Over 100 others have died in accidents during activity directly related to spaceflight or testing.